Abu Jandal ibn Suhayl: Biography

 After some time, Abu Jandal and the other people who had been returned to Mecca thought that they would simply escape from Mecca and settle somewhere other than Medina.
 In doing this, they were able to escape their persecution and allow the treaty to stay intact and keep themselves from being returned to Mecca.
 Abu Jandal and others led by Abu Baseer gathered at a small town near the Jeddah coast called Ghufar, and their news spread to others wishing to escape Mecca as Muslims.

 Eventually, this group of about 70 men with Abu Baseer and Abu Jandal formed a raiding party to ravage the Meccan trade caravans on their way to and from Syria.
 For almost a year, Quraysh was unable to get past Abu Jandal and his peers, crushing the Meccan economy.
 Quraysh then wrote to Muhammad in Medina asking him to please welcome the men at Ghufar into Medina and allow them to join him away from the Meccan caravans.
 Abu Baseer died soon after reading Muhammad's invitation to Medina, and Abu Jandal led the caravan of men and all of the wealth they had amassed to Medina.
 When they arrived at Medina, Abu Jandal greeted, and reunited with, his brother, Abdullah.
 For some time, Abu Jandal, Abdullah and every other companion of Muhammad remained in Medina.
 But some time later, Abdullah and Abu Jandal returned to their home in Mecca and successfully persuaded their father to meet Muhammad and convert to Islam.

 Later, in 632, Abdullah went to and was martyred in the Battle of Al-Yamamah.
 Abu Jandal heard the news of his brother's martyrdom and informed his father of it.
 Both Abu Jandal and his father, Suhayl, mourned Abdullah, and decided to join the Muslim army.
 Thereafter, they fought in every, or almost every, subsequent battle, including the Battle of Al-Yarmuk.

 Death

-Abu Jandal died in the Plague of Emmaus in present-day Jordan in 18 AH or 639 CE.
+Abu Jandal died in Emmaus Nicopolis, succumbing to the plague in 18 AH or 639 CE.